“One of the World's Leading Indie Film Fests” - The Hollywood Reporter, 2021

-Being a "non competitive film festival" the Oldenburg International Film Festival has a tradition of covering the film scene in all its aspects.
-Applications of feature films, short films and documentaries of all origins are acceptable.
+The Oldenburg International Film Festival is a non-competitive film festival, curated to provide a platform for unique discoveries and the bold and innovative works of both established and emerging filmmakers worldwide.
+With a tradition of covering film in all its aspects, feature films, short films and documentaries of all origins are embraced.

 The Oldenburg International Film Festival selection committee decides which films will participate in the Festival.
 The committee's decision is final and no correspondence will be entered into.
-Successful submissions will be informed by August 15, 2018 approximately.
+Selected films will be notified by August 15, 2022, approximately.

 5. Film Length

-Submitted short films should not be longer than 49 minutes; submitted features must be longer than 49 minutes.
+Submitted short films should not be longer than 49 minutes; submitted feature films must be longer than 49 minutes.

 6. Screening Format

 For screening purposes DCP, Blu-ray, ProRes all PAL European standard.

 At the time of entry (if not submitted via FilmFreeway) a preview DVD (PAL or NTSC) should be sent at the sender's expense to: